-- (1) 1Admission to the graduate school ChemPharm requires acceptance as a doctoral student in accordance with § 5.
-2The following are considered scientifically relevant for the graduate school ChemPharm - 1. a successfully completed diplom or master's examination at a university in programs focusing on chemistry or - 2. the successful completion of studies in pharmacy or - 3. master's examinations in the areas of natural science which are closely related to the subjects chemistry and pharmacy. - 1Admission to the graduate school ChemPharm takes place after an application to the Scientific Advisory Board (§ 41).
-2Admission to the graduate school ChemPharm is not a substitute for admission as a doctoral student in accordance with § 5 or admission from the doctoral committee in accordance with § 8.
+- (1) Admission to the graduate school ChemPharm requires acceptance as a doctoral student in accordance with § 5.
+The following are considered scientifically relevant for the graduate school ChemPharm - 1. a successfully completed diplom or master's assessment at a university in programs focusing on chemistry or - 2. the successful completion of studies in pharmacy or - 3. master's assessment in the areas of natural science which are closely related to the subjects chemistry and pharmacy. - (2) Admission to the graduate school ChemPharm takes place after an application to the Scientific Advisory Board (§41).
+Admission to the graduate school ChemPharm is not a substitute for admission as a doctoral student in accordance with § 5 or admission from the doctoral committee in accordance with §8.